 Press release, 30 June 2015

 As a result of its last meeting on June 11-12, 2015, the German Data Forum has issued a statement [German] on qualitative social research data.
-It supports, in principle, the archiving and re-use of qualitative data insofar as this is possible without compromising original research aims and access to the field in question.
-The goal is to foster the culture of data sharing also in qualitative social research.
+Principally, it supports the aim of archiving qualitative data and making them available for re-use as long as this is possible without jeopardising the original research’s objectives and field access for researchers.
+It advocates fostering a culture of data sharing in qualitative social research.

-Qualitative social research commonly explores sensitive social areas and processes.
+Qualitative social research explores sensitive social areas and processes.
 Unmediated and productive access to these areas requires a bond of mutual trust between researchers and respondents.
-The German Data Forum recognizes that the feasability, appropriateness, and scientific merit of re-using data vary with regard to the type of material and research methods and require a nuanced approach.
+The German Data Forum acknowledges that the possibility, adequacy and scientific merit of re-use varies based on the type of material and research method, which require a nuanced approach.

-Since, in qualitative social research, researchers are often actively involved in data production, the issue of data sharing is closely tied to the issue of intellectual property.
+Since researchers in qualitative social research are generally more involved in the production of their data, the issue of data sharing is intertwined with the issue of intellectual property.
 It is therefore necessary to establish archiving methods that preserve the value of the material without compromising data protection.
-Specialized research data centers could serve as core components of the required infrastructure.
+Specialised research data centres could serve as core components of the necessary infrastructure.

-Primary researchers, reviewers, and funding institutions should jointly decide if and how research data can be re-used already during the project development and review phase.
-Presenting a data mangement plan should be made obligatory when applying for external funding.
-However, the decision as to whether data are suitable for re-use should not influence a project’s approval.
+Primary researchers, reviewers and funding institutions should jointly decide if and how research data can be re-used already during the project development and review phase.
+When applying for funding, research projects should be obligated to present a data management plan.
+However, the decision about a project’s approval should not be affected by the suitability of its data for re-use.

 The German Data Forum is an independent body of empirical researchers from universities, university-level institutions, and institutions of independent scientific research as well as representatives of important data producers.
 It was established by the Federal Ministry of Education and Research in 2004 with the goal of sustainably improving the research data infrastructure and its international competitiveness.